jgable2885/streamlit_ui_rep/README.md

       - app.py: main code for building the Streamlit application and deploying the product
       - requirements.txt: contains all libraries and packages required for app.py to work
       - packages.txt: contains an extension package (libxrender1) required
-      - 'AFPmodel' folder containing the pre-trained model stored as checkpoints
+      - 'AFPmodel' folder containing the pre-trained model stored as checkpoints that will be loaded by app.py
       - mmpdb_ideas.py: pre-built algorithm for idea generation that will be loaded by app.py
       - AllHepG2.mmpdb: library of new molecules previously generated using the HepG2 dataset